 Actuarial Assumptions.
-The total pension liability in the July 1, 2021, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability in the July 1, 2022, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:

-Inflation 2.40 percent

-Salary increases 3.25 percent, average, including inflation
+Inflation 2.40 percent Salary increases 3.25 percent, average, including inflation

-Municipal bond rate 2.16 percent
+Municipal bond rate 3.54 percent

 Mortality rates were based on the PUB-2010 base table, projected generationally with Scale MP-2018.
-This is a change from the prior year mortality assumption which was based on the Generational RP-2000 with Projection Scale BB tables.